SBC (codec): Middle and High Quality

 A2DP recommends encoders to support Middle Quality and High Quality presets as specified in the above table.
-As a result, most operating systems are using the High Quality profile as the default or even the only one supported encoding profile.
+As a result, most operating systems use the High Quality profile by default.

 Higher quality variants

-However, A2DP requires decoders to support higher quality streams, up to 512 kbit/s, and there are some experimental encoders that use this feature: for example, SBC XQ, used by Lineage OS and PipeWire.
-With higher bit rate, audio quality is comparable to aptX HD (529 kbit/s).
+A2DP requires decoders to support higher quality streams - up to 512 kbit/s.
+The SBC XQ codec used by Lineage OS and Linux distributions, has a higher bit rate of up to 551 kbit/s - giving it a comparable audio quality to aptX HD (529 kbit/s).

 FastStream

 While A2DP officially supports only one-way audio streams, CSR has found a way to send a voice-back stream opposite to the main stereo stream, making it possible to use A2DP in headsets with microphones.
 It was implemented in the FastStream codec, which is the SBC codec with set parameters and the voice-back stream added.

 Implementations

 The A2DP test specification (V1.0) contains a reference implementation of the encoder and decoder for the SBC codec.
-A Linux implementation is available at BlueZ - The Linux Bluetooth stack.
+A Linux implementation is available in BlueZ - the Linux Bluetooth stack.